Argentina is one of the largest countries in South America, as well as one of the most visited, welcoming an average of 7 million tourists a year.

 Peninsula Valdes

-As part of your wider trip to Patagonia — or the Patagonian leg of your epic Argentina vacation — don’t miss the Valdes Peninsula, a UNESCO World Heritage site and renowned for its whale sightings.
+As part of your wider trip to Patagonia, don’t miss the Valdes Peninsula, a UNESCO World Heritage site renowned for its whale sightings.
 It’s a key location in many whales’ migration patterns.

-Whale watching is the main activity in Peninsula Valdes, where the water is packed with many nutrients that make it a key feeding stop for migrating whales.
-The best time to see the whales is between May and December, but you can also spot orcas from late September to early April.
+The best time to see the whales, who stop in the peninsula to eat as the water is packed with nutrients, is between May and December, but you can also spot orcas from late September to early April.

-If you visit during the whale watching off-season though, you can still enjoy the sights of other fantastic wildlife, from Magellanic penguins to elephant seals, sea lions, dolphins, and countless species of seabirds.
+If you visit during the off-season though, you can still enjoy the sights of other fantastic wildlife, from Magellanic penguins to elephant seals, sea lions, dolphins, and countless species of seabirds.

-If you’re keen on scuba diving, you’ll find the presence of many sunken shipwrecks an equally strong attraction as whale watching.
+If you’re keen on scuba diving, you’ll find the presence of many sunken shipwrecks an equally strong attraction.
 Beware of the cold water, though!